 While the idea of automating every manual test may be tempting, it can lead to inefficiencies and unnecessary complications.
 Instead, it’s essential to begin by defining the scope of testing.
 This allows you to focus on and prioritize critical tests that have the potential to significantly impact your business if they fail.

 Start by identifying high business value tests—those ensuring the reliability, functionality, and performance of critical aspects.
-This sets the foundation for developing targeted solutions,and quantifying the value and benefits of automation for the business.
+This sets the foundation for developing targeted solutions, and quantifying the value and benefits of your automation testing strategy.

 It’s important to acknowledge that not all tests are suitable for automation.
 Some tests, like exploratory testing and UI testing, need human curiosity and intuition, which cannot be automated.
 Examples of mission-critical tests that are well-suited for automation include API testing, unit testing, UI testing, cross-browser testing, and regression tests.